 Neurons are responsible for carrying information throughout the human body.
 Using electrical and chemical signals, they help coordinate all of the necessary functions of life.
-In this article, we explain what neurons are and how they work.

 In short, our nervous systems detect what is going on around us and inside of us; they decide how we should act, alter the state of internal organs (heart rate changes, for instance), and allows us to think about and remember what is going on.
 To do this, it relies on a sophisticated network — neurons.

 Each neuron is connected to another 1,000 neurons, creating an incredibly complex network of communication.
 Neurons are considered the basic units of the nervous system.

 Neurons, sometimes called nerve cells, make up around 10 percent of the brain; the rest consists of glial cells and astrocytes that support and nourish neurons.

 Neurons can only be seen using a microscope and can be split into three parts: